Exiv2/exiv2/CONTRIBUTING.md

         $ git fetch exiv2_upstream

-	Then go to the master branch (the one corresponding to your fork):
+	Then switch to the branch

-        $ git checkout master

-	Now, merge the changes in `exiv2_upstream/master` into your master branch:

-        $ git merge exiv2_upstream/master

-	At this point you can push the changes to your fork (just to be sure that you do not need to do this again):

-        $ git push

-	Now, go back to the branch:

         $ git checkout my_first_pr_branch

 	And rebase in top of master:

-        $ git rebase master
+        $ git pull --rebase origin master

 	When you do a rebase the commit history is rewritten and, therefore, the next time you try to push your branch to your fork repository you will need to use the `--force` option:

         $ git push --force

-A short form of the rebase step (11.) above is:

-    $ git fetch exiv2_upstream
-    $ git checkout my_first_pr_branch && git pull --rebase origin master && git push --force

 Also, follow the coding guidelines in the [CODING_GUIDELINES.md](CODING_GUIDELINES.md) file!